renelobo/academic-kickstart2/content/home/teaching.md

 +++

-I am a teaching instructor for the following courses at Autonomous University of Bucaramanga:
+Instructor of the following courses at Autonomous University of Bucaramanga from 2015 to 2019:

 <ul class="ul-edu fa-ul">
   <li>